pileon/ptmud-ng/design.md

 <sub>This section describes the "classes" for the world.
 For the mechanics of
 the game and itw world, please see [the mechanics document](mechanics.md).</sub>

+The world is divided into three parts: Areas, zones and locations.

+An area can have one or more zones, and a zone could have zero or more locations.

+Each area will have recommended character levels.

+In each location there could be zero or more items or "monsters" (NPC's, non- playing characters).
+A location could have zero or more exits to other locations.

+### Classes and implementation

+Implementation-wise, everything in the world shares a common ancestor, and are part of the same inheritance hierarchy.

+In C++ parlance:
+* `class thing;`
+* `class area : public thing;`
+* `class zone : public thing;`
+* `class location : public thing;`
+* `class character : public thing;`
+* `class monster : public character;`
+* `class player : public character;`
+* `class wizard : public character;`
+* `class item : public thing;`

+All NPC's will be a type of `monster`.

+All items will be a type of `item`.

+The `monster` and `item` classes will be leaf-classes in the inheritance tree:
+Instead of using inheritance to derive e.g. a `sword` from a `weapon` from `item`, it's behavior-based and use multiple inheritance.

+For example common bags will inherit from `item` and `container`, meaning it's an item that can contain other items.
+A wizard NPC will be a `monster` and a `spell_caster`, meaning it's a NPC that can cast spells.

 ## Database